 Five reasons why you should apply for the Designing Clinical Research course

-In collaboration with the University of California San Francisco, King’s Health Partners hosts the Designing Clinical Research course.
+King’s Health Partners hosts the Designing Clinical Research (DCR) course in collaboration with the University of California, San Francisco.
 Over a period of three months, you’ll gain the vital tools needed to write a robust clinical research protocol - the document that describes how a clinical trial is managed.

 1. You’ll become adept at clinical research

-The Designing Clinical Research course gives you the skills you need to run a clinical trial; from writing a research question, developing a study design, determining a study sample size, data analysis, management, thinking about ethical considerations in research, writing qualitative questionnaires, and mastering statistical methods.
+The DCR course gives you the skills you need to run a clinical trial; from writing a research question, developing a study design, determining a study sample size, data analysis, management, thinking about ethical considerations in research, writing qualitative questionnaires, and mastering statistical methods.

 2. You’ll learn from leading specialists

-The Designing Clinical Research workshops are led by professors, academic researchers, and statisticians from across King’s Health Partners.
+The DCR workshops are led by professors, academic researchers, and statisticians from across King’s Health Partners.

 3. You’ll learn how to peer-review

 A key aspect of any research is peer-review.
-The Designing Clinical Research course will give you the tools you need to constructively critique co-learners’ work and understand colleagues’ feedback on your own.
+The DCR course will give you the tools you need to constructively critique co-learners’ work and understand colleagues’ feedback on your own.